americanpezza/reqmapper/README.md

 5. Use reqmapper to generate a mindmap from the exported files
 6. Open with XMind and enjoy!

+More details on the process can be found in [this article](](https://www.linkedin.com/pulse/semi-serious-introduction-subtle-art-requirements-mario-beccia/).

 Features
 ---------
 reqmapper can: